 He came because of me.
 He was drawn to me.
-“You ever had that feeling?” he asked me one night.
+“You ever have that feeling?” he asked me one night.
 We were leaning against the wall, watching Bryan and Rita duke it out in pool.
 “To be with someone and then feel your heart tug, like on a string, whenever they walked away?”

 I blushed.
 I never blush.
 But that night he made me blush, and Renee laughed that my cheeks had turned purple, like little blueberries freckling my face.

 I thought he was flirting with me, that next he would ask me on a date, maybe to a quiet restaurant—Italian, I love Italian.
 And he was so cute.
-In his signature cardigan sweater, jeans, and chucks.
+In his signature cardigan sweater, jeans, and converse sneakers.
 His slick black hair like waves in the ocean.
 I had my eye on him for weeks, but I would wait for him to come to me.
 “He that finds a good wife . . . “ Mama’s voice echoed in my ear.

 Instead, he followed with, “Are you saved?”
 I paused, in the motion of closing my lips around the rim of a Yuengling beer, unsure if I should take the sip, unsure if he was judging me.

 “Yes,” I finally told him, after putting my beer on the table.
 But it felt like a lie.
-Like I never accepted the call to the alter at age thirteen during youth night, like I never felt His presence within me, rattling my rib cage, filling my bosom as He spoke, “You’ll never feel alone with Me,” because He knew why I was on my knees crying into the pew cushion when I should’ve been praying.
+Like I never accepted the call to the altar at age thirteen during youth night, like I never felt His presence within me, rattling my rib cage, filling my bosom as He spoke, “You’ll never feel alone with Me,” because He knew why I was on my knees crying into the pew cushion when I should’ve been praying.

-Until last night, when I submitted myself, body and spirit, to Mitchell, who reminds me that I’m still married to Christ, that he isn’t my husband, yet.
+Until last night, when I submitted myself, body and spirit, to Mitchell, who reminds me that I am still married to Christ, that he isn’t my husband, yet.
 But I want him to be, I so want him to be.
 He’s all that is on my mind now.
-I will sit here, like on my knees in the sanctuary, and seek his rising and sinking chest to lay my head at the bottom of this shot glass, clouded with my finger prints.
+I will sit here, like on my knees in that sanctuary, and seek his rising and sinking chest to lay my head at the bottom of this shot glass, clouded with my finger prints.
 Already, the Jack tastes flat, like water.

 “You can leave the Coke,” I tell the waiter, who works the floors until midnight, when the only service will come from the bar.
 He nods and dodges the bending back ends of the pool players to my left, on his way to drop two empty beer bottles in the trashcan behind the bartender, the glasses shattering against each other.